KonkerLabs/concourse-eks-helm3-resource/README.md

 Deploy to [Kubernetes Helm](https://github.com/kubernetes/helm) from [Concourse](https://concourse.ci/) using aws authenticator to support EKS clusters

 Forked and inspired by from linkyard/concourse-helm-resource.
-Modified to support autogeneration of kubeconfig for AWS EKS and AWS STS AssumeRole.
+Modified to support AWS authentication informing an account ( id and secret ) that has access to EKS cluster

 Quick fixed.